top of page

 Xiao, V.L., Lowery, B.S., & Stillwell, A. (2023).
 Gender Backlash and the Moderating Role of Shared Racial Group Membership.
 Personality and Social Psychology Bulletin, 49(4), 554–570. https://doi.org/10.1177/01461672221074543

 Xiao, V.L. & Lowery, B.S.
-Gendered Helping, Hierarchy Maintenance, and Race.
+Gender-Based Benevolence and Race.
+[Working paper]

 Contact